Do You Have to Pay Taxes on Credit Card Rewards?

 Most Rewards Are Treated Like Rebates

 The Internal Revenue Service (IRS) has spoken up very few times regarding the tricky issue of credit card rewards.
-These card rewards represent money or free travel that you didn’t have before, right?
-It’s reasonable to assume rewards must be taxable.
+These rewards represent money or free travel that you didn’t have before, right?
+It’s reasonable to assume that rewards must be taxable.

 But generally, you do not have to perform a year-end tally of those rewards or figure out where they go on your tax return.
 Some exceptions exist, however, and your credit card issuer might use ominous language on your contract indicating your responsibility.

 What the IRS Has to Say About It

 "Consistent with prior practice, the IRS will not assert that any taxpayer has understated his federal tax liability by reason of the receipt or personal use of frequent flyer miles or other in-kind promotional benefits attributable to the taxpayer's business or official travel."